Property Purchase Guidance - Info about Berlin and German Court Real Estate Auctions*

 Often we receive questions concerning notary fees on property auctions.
 Well, if one buys property or real estate from

-of a bit less than 1% of the final bid on the purchaser for doing the paperwork.
+of about 1% of the final bid on the purchaser for doing the paperwork.
 Subject to the bank's acceptance of the highest bid.

 Term of Payment/Due Date of Purchase Price